DP-3T/documents/FAQ.md

 Sending observed contacts also increases the likelihood that a tech-savvy user creates fake contact events, which in turn can lead to unnecessary anxiety.
-To fake at-risk contacts, an infected user simply inserts additional EBIDs from other users to his local storage.
-In DP3T, in which an infected user shares their own EBIDs, the barrier to fake contact events is much higher.
-The infected user would have to actively broadcast their own EBIDs via another device to fake contacts with other users.
+To fake at-risk contacts, an infected user simply inserts additional EphIDs from other users to his local storage.
+In DP3T, in which an infected user shares their own EphIDs, the barrier to fake contact events is much higher.
+The infected user would have to actively broadcast their own EphIDs via another device to fake contacts with other users.